 Yes, the program is offered online, via live video conferencing.
 Students are required to attend during scheduled class times.
-Additionally, all students are required to attend one intensive week in Austin, as well as the international trip.
-The international trip is a requirement.
+Additionally, all students are required to attend two intensive weeks in Austin, as well as the international trip.
+The international trip is a requirement. (three weeks total)

 Can this program be completed 100% online?

-No, all students are required to attend one separate intensive weeks in Austin, as well as the international trip.
+No, all students are required to attend two separate intensive weeks in Austin, as well as the international trip.
 The international trip is a requirement.